finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

         TransactionPortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionPortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the transaction portfolio.
         String code = "code_example"; // String | The code of the transaction portfolio.
-Together with the scope this uniquely identifies   the transaction portfolio.
+This together with the scope uniquely identifies the transaction portfolio.
-        String transactionId = "transactionId_example"; // String | The id of the transaction
+        String transactionId = "transactionId_example"; // String | The ID of the transaction.
-        String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label for which to get the transaction    settlement status.
-Defaults to the current LUSID system datetime if not specified.
+        String effectiveAt = "effectiveAt_example"; // String | The effective date and time or cut label to get the transaction settlement status.
+This defaults to the current LUSID system time if not specified.
-        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to get the transaction settlement status.
-Defaults to return the latest status if not specified. try {
+        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt date and time to get the transaction settlement status.
+This defaults to return the latest status if not specified.
+        List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'SettlementInstruction', 'Instrument' or 'Portfolio' domains to decorate onto   settlement instructions.
+These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or 'SettlementInstruction/strategy/quantsignal'. try {
             // uncomment the below to set overrides at the request level
-            // TransactionSettlementStatus result = apiInstance.getTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt).execute(opts);
+            // TransactionSettlementStatus result = apiInstance.getTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt, propertyKeys).execute(opts);

-            TransactionSettlementStatus result = apiInstance.getTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt).execute();
+            TransactionSettlementStatus result = apiInstance.getTransactionSettlementStatus(scope, code, transactionId, effectiveAt, asAt, propertyKeys).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling TransactionPortfoliosApi#getTransactionSettlementStatus");